Whanganui

 13. Bulls to Koitiata: 7.5 hrs, 32 km (maps 72, 71, 70)

-Note that there is no water source or toilets on this section.
+Note that there are no water sources or toilets on this section.
 From the centre of Bulls head south-west on High St for 5 km (after about 2 km it becomes Parewanui Rd).
 Turn right into Raumai Rd by the golf course and keep right when it later meets Sandridge Rd.
-It then becomes Forestry Rd.
-Turn right a short way in (not left or you will end up on the NZRAF bombing range!
-Though I’m sure there will be warnings).
-And then left as you get near the beach.
-All roads joining it are called Forestry Rd!
-You then walk north west along the beach.
+It then becomes Turakina Beach Access Road.
+Keep right a short way in (not left or you will end up on the NZRAF bombing range, though I’m sure there will be warnings!)
+And then you find yourself on the beach.
+You then walk north-west along the beach.

 An alternative (the trail route up until 2019-20) is to turn right into Santoft Rd from Raumai Rd.
 I’m not sure why the trail has changed, but there is little distance difference.
+Perhaps the pine forest owners don’t want you walking down their forestry roads.
 This original route does save you a few km of beach walking, and I’d consider it in windy weather as it can be unpleasant on the beach.
-So, to take this route, turn left into Fusilier Rd from Santoft Rd after a culvert.
+To take this route, turn left into Fusilier Rd from Santoft Rd after a culvert, just before Santoft itself.
 This is a forest road through trees heading west.
 When it ends at a carpark, turn right.
-The TA map shows this veering right after 1.3 km and your route left onto the beach, but the point is easy to miss.
-The beach exit is where the sailing ship the Fusilier was wrecked in 1884.
+After 1.3 km your route goes left onto the beach, but the point is easy to miss.
+The beach exit is just north of where the sailing ship the Fusilier was wrecked in 1884.
 There are a number of wrecks along this sandy coast as it was a lee shore, something to be avoided in a sailing vessel.
 In this case the captain decided to beach the vessel in a storm to save lives.
 The ship is mostly (or entirely?) covered in sand now.

 There is a severe fire risk with the forests above, so no camping in them, nor lighting fires on the beach.

-If taking the Fusilier Rd option you can continue along a route that is marked by a buried gas line but note that there are very few points of exit to the beach and there is no hope of scrambling through the thick vegetation behind the beach except on a formed track.
-If you do stay on this (and it may provide welcome respite from the wind and sun on the beach), you can take a turn-off left just after the Koitiata Stream (not the turn before) and follow a track through the pines and macrocarpas that more or less runs parallel to the gas line but eventually affords access to the beach.
-It is a bit spooky on this and you wouldn’t want to be on it near dusk, especially if the section of about 50 or so of stuffed toys nailed to or placed in the trees along the path I came across in 2000 are still there (a warning? site of an occult ritual?).
+If taking the Fusilier Rd option you can also continue along a route marked by a buried gas line, but note that there are very few points of exit to the beach and there is no hope of scrambling through the thick vegetation behind the beach except on a formed track.
+If you do stay on this (and it may provide welcome respite from the wind and sun on the beach), you can take a turn-off left just after the Koitiata Stream (not the turn before) and follow a track through the pines and macrocarpas that more-or-less runs parallel to the gas line but eventually affords access to the beach.
+It is a bit spooky on this and you wouldn’t want to be on it near dusk, especially if the section of about 50 or so of stuffed toys nailed to, or placed in, the trees along the path I came across in 2020 are still there (a warning? site of an occult ritual?).

 14. Koitiata to Whanganui City Bridge: 7 hrs, 29.5 km (maps 69, 68)

 The new route from 2019-20 is to ford the Turakina River at Koitiata.
-This might only be possible at full low tide at the edge of the ocean when the river is in low flows, but it would be best to ask locals where the best current fording point is, as the river shifts all the time.
+This might only be possible at full low tide at the edge of the ocean when the river is in low flow, but it would be best to ask locals where the best current fording point is, as the river shifts all the time.
 There may be markers set up for the crossing.
 Then you continue along the beach further to the next holiday settlement of Whangaehu, and take the road there to SH3.
 If the Whangaehu River was fordable then you could continue along the beach but I think it is unlikely to be so.
+HOWEVER, there is a plan by the TA Trust to build a bridge over the river.
+This will be fantastic for cutting down road walking.
+You can donate to its cost.
+I have.

 If you don’t want to ford the Turakina River head inland from Koitiata along Wainui St, which then becomes Turakina Beach Rd, taking you 8.5 km to SH3 and near Turakina village (400m to the right).
-There is not much at the village – no shops and the Ben Nevis tavern is closed.
+There is not much in the village – no shops and the Ben Nevis Tavern is closed.

-• College House – (BBH) 42B Campbell St, Wanganui, slightly closer to town centre than YHA.
+• College House – (BBH) 42B Campbell St, Wanganui.
+Slightly closer to town centre than YHA.
+Dorm rooms and private rooms.
+Also bikes for hire.
 021 852100.
-Dorm rooms and private rooms.
-Also hire bikes.

 • Freedom Camping by Multi Sport Club – 140A Anzac Avenue.
-This is on the route out of town, but no shops nearby.
-Toilets though.
+This will be closed down by the city council in September 2025.

-• Countdown supermarket, cnr Taupō Quay and Wilson St, just south of City Bridge.
+• Woolworths supermarket – cnr Taupō Quay and Wilson St, just south of City Bridge.

-• New World, Countdown and PaknSave – at the western end of Victoria Ave, about 1.3 km from City Bridge.
+• New World, Woolworths and Pak’nSave – at the western end of Victoria Ave, about 1.3 km from City Bridge.

 • Kathmandu – 128 Victoria Ave

-• Stirling Sports and Great Outdoors Centre – 68 Victoria Ave.
+• Wilsons Hunting and Outdoors – 222 Victoria Ave.
+According to the official TA site they will accept bounce boxes at no charge!
+Ph 06 348 7679 to arrange.
 You should be able to get camping gas either here or at Kathmandu.

 Whanganui to Pipiriki: 2–3 days, 78 km

-The Whanganui River Road is a winding, sometimes narrow road that follows the river and poses some risk of your being hit by a car.
+The Whanganui River Road is a winding, sometimes narrow road that follows the river and poses some risk of being hit by a car.
 Traffic density is not high (about 15 vehicles/hour in my experience on a weekday, with a higher peak early afternoon), but some of the younger locals are known to drive at high speeds on the road (one died in a car that rolled while I was on the route), so take care.
 Watch especially for cars that approach from behind at the same time as ones come towards you: their noise will be covered by the car you can see ahead.
 An alternative is hiring a bicycle.
 This also presents a risk of being hit, but the time on the road is less.
-Mountains to Sea and Whanganui Tours (06 3444 918) may be able to help with cycle hire.
+Mountains to Sea has resources about cycling in the region and Whanganui Tours (021 304 617) may be able to help with cycle hire.
 The latter do a mail run up the River Road, so if you need transport it may be worth contacting them.

-Note that there are no supermarkets or stores of any consequence from Whanganui all the way through to National Park Village (at least 5 days walking).
+Note that there are no supermarkets or stores of any consequence from Whanganui all the way through to Waimarino (formerly called National Park), at least 5 days walking.

-The route proposed here takes 2.25 days to Pipiriki, stopping at the Rivertime Lodge, then Jerusalem, followed by an early morning hike to Pipiriki on day three.
+The route proposed here takes 2.25 days to Pipiriki, stopping at the Rivertime Lodge (if it is still operating), then Jerusalem, followed by an early morning hike to Pipiriki on day three.
 This gives you the unique experience of staying at the Jerusalem convent and takes into account that you don’t have to be at Pipiriki until 10am to catch the jetboat.
-But you could do it in two days by staying at Otumaire campsite (42 km from Whanganui) and then Pipiriki camp ground (38 km from Otumaire).
-This is cheaper but involves longer walking days and saves no time, as you still have to wait for the jet boat scheduled departure time on the third day.
+But you could do it in two days by staying at Otumaire campsite (42 km from Whanganui) and then Pipiriki campground (38 km from Otumaire).
+This is cheaper but involves longer walking days and saves no time, as you still have to wait for the jet boat’s scheduled departure time on the third day.

-You may leave Whanganui via the Dublin St bridge, as it is closer to the backpacker accommodation than the one you came in on (the Whanganui City Bridge at Victoria St).
-It is pleasant walking on the riverside park, but consider crossing over to the west bank of the river at the Aramoho rail bridge further up, by Eastown Rd.
-This has a pedestrian walkway, and you will avoid walking along the busy SH4.
-Cross back on the new cycle/pedestrian bridge further up, 4 km south of Upokongaro.
+You can leave Whanganui via the Dublin St bridge, and enjoy the pleasant walk along the riverside park, before crossing back to the west bank of the river at the Aramoho rail bridge further up, by Eastown Rd.
+Crossing back avoids walking along the busy SH4.
+But you may as well just stay on the west bank all the way from the city, going along Somme Parade and then Papaiti Rd, as this is the official route.
+Cross to the east bank on the new cycle/pedestrian bridge further up, at Upokongaro.

 A very pleasant place to take a breather is ‘Behind the Door on 4‘ café at Upokongaro, 9 km north of Whanganui.
 From there it is only about 2 km to the turn-off at left from SH4 onto the Whanganui River Road and a welcome reduction in traffic combined with a not-so-welcome 30 mins steep hill climb.
 The top of this hill is about the last place you will get cellphone reception upriver, so make sure you have your accommodations and river journey all sorted before this point.

 • Otumaire campsite – a sheltered free DoC campsite by the road with toilet and water.
 Not much river access.
-About 8km north of Rivertime Lodge on map gridline 5902E.
+About map gridline 5602E, on TA map purple 36 km mark south of Pipiriki (38 km north of Whanganui CBD).

 • The Flying Fox – Eco friendly cottages, glamping and camping.
 Access from road is via aerial cableway ($5 charge).
 10 km north of Atene, 500m downstream from Koriniti, 46 km north of Whanganui.
-Camping from $15, glamping $90/couple.
+Camping from $25, glamping $100/couple.
+Camp site bookings not taken from TA hikers, but there is always room.
+Camping fees can sometimes be paid by work instead of cash.
 Bush setting.
-Camping may often be exchanged for work instead of cash.
 3081 Whanganui River Rd, RD6, 06 927 6809.

 Atene (Athens) is just a few houses and a Māori marae (which you can visit).
 About 12 km further along is the larger settlement of Koriniti (Corinth) with a three-meeting-house marae (koha/donations invited).
-Matahiwi Gallery and Café is in a disused school about 11 km before Jerusalem or 23 km north of Rivertime Lodge.
+Matahiwi Gallery and Café is in a disused school about 11 km before Jerusalem.
 Opening hours are limited, so check ahead if you are planning to stay there.
 The school drinking fountain and toilets should be available whether anyone is there or not though.
 The old flour mill about 1.5 km further on also has toilets and drinking water and is worth a visit.
 And then there are toilets by the road at Jerusalem.

 • Kauika Campsite – Rānana, behind the marae, 06 342 8061 (Terry).

-Pipiriki to National Park Railway Station: 3 days, 89 km walking
+Pipiriki to Waimarino (National Park): 3 days, 89 km walking

 17. Jerusalem to Mosley’s Campsite: 9 hrs 45 walking, 38 km (maps 65, 64, 63, 62)